Stalking Stuffer: Plotting a Diabolical Christmas Binge in Chicago

 They have a name for me.
 They call me a Grinch, a curmudgeon, a Scrooge, and a grouch.
 The number of words available to describe me, and others like me, says something about how common we are.
 We are legion.
 And for good reason.

 Christmas is an overblown, garish exercise in overindulgence.
 It promotes stress, reduces civility and encourages greed.
-Still, most people go merrily along with it, enduring its many horrors, and because people like me have the unmitigated gall to call it like it is, we are labeled as sourpusses.
+Still, most people go merrily along with it, enduring its many traumas, and looking down their noses at people like me— people with the gall to call it like it is.
 Hum bug!

-Yet for every Ebenezer Scrooge there is a Bob Cratchit, a winsome, guileless optimist who retains the joyous naivete of a six year old when it comes to Christmas.
-These people are nearly as annoying as repeat playings of Feliz Navidad.
+Yet for every Ebenezer Scrooge there is a Bob Cratchit, a winsome, guileless optimist who retains the joyous naivete of a six year old when it comes to the season.
+These people are as annoying as a continuous loop of Feliz Navidad.
 The only problem is that, for me, this person is my wife.

 Marianne loves Christmas.
-And as is symptomatic of her disease, she wants others to love it too.
-For years she has been trying to persuade me of its pleasures, to no avail, while I have been trying to break her of her pathology.
+And as is typical of her kind, she wants others to enjoy it too.
+For years she has been trying to get me to see what I’ve been missing, while I’ve been trying to break her of her pathology.
 Each season it’s a tug of war.
-First, I gain a little, and then she pulls back – hard.
+First, I gain a little, and then she pulls back.

-But this year I hit on a solution.
-I found a way to persuade Marianne of the absurdity of the holiday while appearing to be all bought in.
+This year I hit on a solution.
+I found a way to persuade Marianne of the absurdity of the holiday, while appearing to be all bought in.
 My plan?
 To stuff so much Christmas into her figurative stocking she would choke on it, to stalk her with an overabundance of joy.

 Here in Chicago we have a cornucopia of Christmas attractions on which to feast.
-But like candy canes and gingerbread taking on too much can be nauseating.
+But, like candy canes and gingerbread, indulging too much can be nauseating.
 It was my plan to go whole hog, to take on more than could be reasonably stomached, and to do it in a short period of time, just one and half days.
-We would see how much the wife liked Christmas then.
+We would see how much my wife liked Christmas then.